Women's boxing: Australia

 While not being urged to avoid competition, women had few opportunities to compete in sport in Australia until the 1880s.
 After that date, new sporting facilities were being built around the country and many new sport clubs were created.
 Boxing classes were being offered to women in Australia by 1892, at locations such as the Brisbane Gymnasium on Turbot Street, close to the city's railway station.
 While classes may have been offered for women, serious training was not permitted for women by the 1900s and women were banned from pursuing the sport in a competitive way.
 Women were also barred from attending boxing matches.
 New South Wales banned women's boxing from 1986 to 2009.
 Women's boxing was resumed in NSW with an exhibition fight between Kaye Scott and Ramona Stephenson in October 2009.
 Women's boxing was legalized in Queensland in 2000.

 In 2002, Desi Kontos of South Australia became the first Australian woman to represent the country at the boxing world championships.

 Naomi Fischer-Rasmussen was the first female boxer to represent Australia at the Olympics when she competed at the 2012 Summer Olympics.

+Caitlin Parker became the first Australian female boxer to win an Olympic medal when she won bronze at the 2024 Summer Olympics.